cosmosgame/save-the-world/content/articles/index.md

       - Better for groups than individuals
         - Not meant to explain everything
         - Individuals tend to be a mix
-      - Higher levels do not equal superior i
+      - Higher levels do not equal superior
     - How to tell apart
       - It assumes an order
         - Sometimes Green is really blue